j-klawson/genx-music-bluesky-feed/INSTALL.md

-# Server Setup Guide - Docker Deployment
+# Installation Guide - Docker Deployment

 This guide covers deploying the Bluesky Feed Generator to a Debian Linux server using Docker.